-This complete online Iowa Insurance package will give you all you need to renew, for a specific amount of time!
-The Iowa Insurance Division has allowed students to complete all 36 hours of their required CE through online methods through December 2020.
-Complete this package before then so you can renew your license with ease.
-If you complete this package on or after January 1, 2021, you'll only be able to be reported for up to 18 credits.
+This complete online Iowa Insurance package will give you all you need to renew!
+The Iowa Insurance Division has chosen to allow students to complete all 36 hours of their required CE through online methods permanently as of June 9.

 Iowa 3 Hour Ethics Review

 This course applies to producers in all lines, and includes Ethics for Insurance Producers.
 This course satisfies 3 hour of ethics training for any Iowa insurance producer.
 No additional reporting fees.